<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Landscaping Curb Appeal

-When short on cash and time, investing in your property's curb appeal is the biggest bang for your home selling buck.
-A recent survey of HomeLight agents reported that buyers will pay an additional 7% for a house with substantial curb appeal compared to another home that needs serious TLC.
+When short on cash and time, investing in your property's curb appeal is the best bang for your buck when selling your home.
+A recent survey of HomeLight agents found that buyers are willing to pay an additional 7% for a house with substantial curb appeal compared to another home that requires significant TLC.

 The more sweat equity you invest in exterior projects, the more money you can save.
 Just be careful not to take on too much.
-These projects are time-consuming, and sometimes hiring a professional crew with the right equipment is less expensive to finish the job quickly and safely.
+These outside projects are time-consuming, and sometimes hiring a professional crew with the right equipment and dedicated personnel is more cost-effective than completing the job on your own.

-The good news is that these are simple fixes that greatly enhance the overall appeal.
+The good news is that these are simple fixes that greatly enhance the home's overall appeal:

 • New mulch